What is SSL?

 - Provide payment details and complete the process

-- Submit CSR details while ordering SSL certificate
+- Submit CSR details while ordering an SSL certificate

-- Finally, you will get email contains SSL Certificate and site seal file
+- Finally, you will get an email containing SSL Certificate and site seal file

 What is Validation in SSL?

-Validation is a crosschecking process done by certificate authority (CA) and it depends on type of the certificate request.
-Before approving application of a SSL seeker/ website owner, the CA verifies domain ownership that may extent to checking of government records, legal and business documents of an SSL applicant.
-After verifying the details, the CA issues SSL certificate to the website owner.
+Validation is a cross-checking process done by a certificate authority (CA), and it depends on the type of certificate request.
+Before approving the application of an SSL seeker/ website owner, the CA verifies domain ownership that extends to checking of government records, and legal and business documents of an SSL applicant.
+After verifying the details, the CA issues an SSL certificate to the website owner.

-Private Key is a part of Public Key Infrastructure (PKI) used to decrypt the information that was earlier encrypted with Public Key.
-Private Key remains on the server and never shared with anyone.
+A Private Key is a part of Public Key Infrastructure (PKI) used to decrypt the earlier encrypted information with Public Key.
+The Private key remains on the server and is never shared with anyone.

-CSR (Certificate Signing Request) is a block of cipher text that is created on the server.
-While ordering SSL certificate CSR should be sent to certificate authority.
-Before generating the CSR, SSL applicant must create key pair (public and private key) and keep private key secret.
-The CSR includes information like FQDN name (for example, mydomain.com), business/organization, town/city, organization unit, email address, country.
+CSR (Certificate Signing Request) is a block of ciphertext created on the server.
+While ordering an SSL certificate, send CSR to the certificate authority.
+Before generating the CSR, the SSL applicant must create a key pair (public and private key) and keep the private key secret.
+The CSR includes information like FQDN name (for example, mydomain.com), business/organization, town/city, organization unit, email address, and country.

-The role of CSR (certificate signing request) is important in getting SSL certificate.
-CSR generation includes details of organization address, location, desired common name, state, organization department, etc. The CA considers that details while issuing SSL certificate.
+The role of CSR (certificate signing request) is essential in getting an SSL certificate.
+CSR generation includes organization address, location, desired common name, state, organization department, etc. The CA considers those details while issuing an SSL certificate.

-It is true that SSL certificate is issued after checking background of existing business.
-If the certificate authority mis-issues the certificate to wrong entity, SSL warranty can offer financial protection against such mis-issuance.
-SSL warranty amount can be varied up to $1750K amount for various SSL certificates.
+An SSL certificate is issued after checking an existing business’s background.
+However, if the Certificate Authority mis-issues the certificate to the wrong entity, an SSL warranty can offer financial protection against such mis-issuance.
+The warranty amount of SSL varies up to $1750K amount for various SSL certificates.

-Root certificate is a part of public key infrastructure and issued by the trusted root certificate authority.
-A certificate authority issues multiple certificates in a tree structure and the root certificate is on the top of this structure.
+The root certificate is a part of public key infrastructure and is issued by the trusted root certificate authority.
+A certificate authority issues multiple certificates in a tree structure, and the root certificate is on the top of this structure.
 The private key of a root certificate signs other certificates.
-All other certificates (intermediate certificates) rely on trustworthiness of a root certificate.
+All other certificates (intermediate certificates) rely on the trustworthiness of a root certificate.
 All operating systems and browsers have trusted root Certificates.

 What is intermediate certificate?

-Intermediate certificate works as a substitute of root certificate.
-CAs keep keys of root certificate secret to hide from attackers and use intermediate certificate to sign SSL certificates.
-If the root certificate is compromised, the whole certificate structure will be of no use.
-Intermediate certificate is placed between the root certificate and the issued SSL certificate.
-Thus, it creates a chain of trust that starts from root certificate travel through intermediate certificate and ends its cycle with issued SSL certificate.
+The intermediate certificate works as a substitute for the root certificate.
+CAs keep the keys of the root certificate secret to hide from attackers and use the intermediate certificate to sign SSL certificates.
+If the root certificate is compromised, the whole certificate structure will be useless.
+An intermediate certificate is placed between the root certificate and the issued SSL certificate.
+Thus, it creates a chain of trust that starts from the root certificate, travels through an intermediate certificate, and ends its cycle with an issued SSL certificate.

 Some certificate authorities do not have a Trusted Root CA certificate embedded in browsers.
-In this situation, Trusted Root CA issues a certificate to such third-party certificate providers to let their certificates be recognized by browsers.
-This type of certificates is recognized as a chained root SSL certificate and act as intermediate root certificate.
+In this situation, Trusted Root CA issues a certificate to such third-party certificate providers to let browsers recognize their certificates.
+This certificate is recognized as a chained root SSL certificate and acts as an intermediate root certificate.
 When a user installs the certificate issued on FQDN, he needs to install this intermediate certificate.
 If this chain is destroyed, browsers will not trust your certificate.

 How many certificates one can order?

-There is no limit on other types of certificate order.
+There is no limit on other types of certificate orders.